LORD-MicroStrain/Protocols/Wireless/BaseStationCommands.md

 ### Read Base Station EEPROM

-The **Read Base Station EEPROM** command is used to read the value of a specific memory address from the Base Station’s EEPROM.
+The **Read Base Station EEPROM** command is used to read the value of a specific memory address from the Base Stationâ€™s EEPROM.
 See the Base Station EEPROM Map for specific memory address details.

 ##### Command:
 Value | # Bytes | Type | Description